Marcos Luna

-Marcos Luna Ruiz (born 5 April 2003) is a Spanish footballer who plays for Real Zaragoza as a right back.
+Marcos Luna Ruiz (born 5 April 2003) is a Spanish footballer who plays as a right-back for UD Almería.

 Club career

 Born in Zaragoza, Aragón, Luna was a Real Zaragoza youth graduate.
 He made his senior debut with the reserves on 6 January 2022, starting in a 2–0 Tercera División RFEF away loss against CD Giner Torrero.

 Called up to the first team for the 2022 pre-season, Luna made his professional debut on 15 October of that year, coming on as a late substitute for Fran Gámez in a 2–1 home win over Villarreal CF B in the Segunda División.

 On 9 November 2022, Luna renewed his contract until 2026.
+On 17 January 2024, he agreed to join Primera Federación side Real Unión on loan for the remainder of the season.

+Back to the Maños in July 2024, Luna scored his first professional goal on 16 August, netting his side's fourth in a 4–0 away routing of Cádiz CF. He was mainly a backup option to Iván Calero during the campaign, scoring twice in 28 appearances overall.

+On 10 July 2025, Luna signed a five-year contract with UD Almería also in the second division.